EI-CoreBioinformatics/mikado/docs/Usage_dir/Compare.rst

 In the second section, the file reports how many of the intron chains, monoexonic transcripts and total transcripts in the **reference** were *matched* by at least one *matching* **prediction** transcript.
 Finally, in the third section the file reports the number of missed (present in the reference but not in the prediction) or novel (viceversa - present in the prediction but not in the reference) features.

+.. note:: Please note that a gene might be considered as "found" even if its best match is intronic, on the opposite strand, or not directly overlapping it, or is in the opposite strand (see :ref:`next section <ccodes>`, in particular the *Intronic*, *Fragment* and *No overlap* categories).

 .. _ccodes: